Skip to main content

 Operation N pondjs (ms) pond-ts (ms) Speedup

-The largest speedups in the suite. pond-ts's O(N+B) bucket assignment means the number of buckets barely affects total time. pondjs's Pipeline-based fixedWindowRollup does more work per event.
+Among the largest speedups in the suite. pond-ts's O(N+B) bucket assignment walks the packed column once, so the number of buckets barely affects total time. pondjs's Pipeline-based fixedWindowRollup does more work per event.

 Rate